TheLastGimbus/mklove/README.md

-# mklove
+# mklove :sparkling_heart:
-...not war :heart:
+...not war :broken_heart:

 Here lays the code for ATiny85 that powers `mklove` - cute little LED heart